slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "No, why?"

-"I don't know I started seeing her around more often."
+"I don't know I started seeing her around more often.
+She comes here right?"

 Selina started to look a bit frazzled.
-Upset wasn't quite the word, but her high was wearing off pretty quickly.
+Upset wasn't quite the word, but her high was wearing off pretty quickly then.

 "I don't understand why everyone wants to know about how Gala is.
 Is she so pretty?
 Or so interesting?
 She's cool but I get that five times a week.
 I don't even talk to her that often at The Meatloaf."

-Both Gala and Selina but worked at a soup kitchen sometimes.
+Both Gala and Selina worked at a soup kitchen together every otehr week.
 It's how they met.
 They called it The Meatloaf because it was the main thing they served for the homeless.
-More recently they put an egg in the middle of the meatloaf so it would look fancier and save on the price of actual meat.
+More recently they put an egg in the middle of the meatloaf so it would look fancier and save on the price of meat.

 (("You know Meat loaf gets really made when people think his name is one word."